HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   unreadable and voided.
-  The subsequent massive increase in lawsuits following that example drove many local companies into bankruptcy... meaning they eventually got taken over by the `OCOF` in relatively good conditions.
+  The subsequent massive increase in lawsuits following that example drove many local companies into bankruptcy... meaning they eventually got taken over by the `OCMF` in relatively good conditions.

 ### La fondo de *OmniCentro*